 My name is Harry Sit.
-My wife and I are both immigrants.
-We came to the US in our 20’s with only a few hundred dollars in our pockets and no other family members in the country.
+My wife and I are both first-generation immigrants to the U.S. We came in our 20’s for graduate school, with only a few hundred dollars in our pockets and no other family members in the country.
 After 20 odd years of working, saving, and investing, we both left our full-time jobs in our 40’s.
 Today, besides writing this blog, I help people find financial advisors who focus on giving advice, not managing assets.

-Neither of us is a doctor, a lawyer, an investment banker or a corporate executive.
-Neither of us ever managed anyone in all our jobs.
+Neither of us was a doctor, a lawyer, an investment banker, or a corporate executive.
+Neither ever managed anyone in all our jobs.
 None of our employers went public or were acquired.
 We never had any rental property or inheritance.
 Although I technically started a business (this blog, and my financial advisor sourcing service), it didn’t contribute materially to our financial bottom line.
-We achieved our financial goals only the hard and boring way: earning a salary, saving, and investing.
+We achieved our financial goals only the hard and the boring way―earning a salary, saving, and investing.

-I’m not a writer by any stretch.
-English isn’t my first language.
-I make up for it with knowledge gained from experience.
+I’m not a writer by any stretch, as English isn’t my first language.
+I make up for it with knowledge gained from firsthand experience.
 Being an immigrant, I had to choose what I know.
 I share what I learned over the years with you here.
 I will never write “11 things you should know” or “99 ways to do XYZ” while having never done any of them.
 I’d rather go deep into one thing I actually did.
-If you like reading knowledge gained from firsthand experience, this blog is for you.
+If you like reading knowledge backed by real-world experience, this blog is for you.